erikpt/UniversalHealthAccessAct/Bill_Text.md

-# Revised Universal Healthcare Access Act of 2026
+# Universal Healthcare Access Act of 2026

 ## A Bill to Establish a Hybrid Single-Payer Healthcare System in the United States